Ptysiek/object-oriented-programming/README.md

 &nbsp; Don't use KebabCase for commits, use spaces instead. \
 &nbsp; Describe your commit shortly in past tense. \
 &nbsp; For example, on branch `1-cs-task1` the commit could look like `1 created new Store class`. \
-&nbsp; And for `3-describe-project-workflow` branch the possible commit is `3 moved screanshots into documentation catalog`.
+&nbsp; And for `3-describe-project-workflow` branch \
+&nbsp; the possible commit is `3 moved screanshots into documentation catalog`.